jjjutla/Melobyte/README.md

 ## Uploading the stem files, which act as the proof of creation:
 <img width="1440" alt="Screenshot 2023-09-17 at 16 00 45" src="https://github.com/jjjutla/Melobyte/assets/22000925/da8a4a46-e648-431f-899a-47ee7db050e4">

-## Whats next for Melobyte?
-The journey of Melobyte is just starting.
-My primary focus would be to improve the UI and continue testing and auditing the contracts.
-Then the platform will be suitable to deploy live and onboard artists and fans.
-New token standard for music?/ ERC-3643N

-## Limitations
-Being a solo fullstack developer with a limited timeframe to complete this project there were several limitations and restrictions I had to put on the scope of this project.
-The most noticeable probelem was the latest version of freighter caused trouble with reading the XDR.
-Furthermore...

 # MIT license